parasdahal/deepnotes/_posts/2017-05-07-sgd-momentum-adaptive.md

 **Update Rule**

 SGD uses a very simple update rule to change the parameters along the negative gradient.
-Assume we have a list with tuples of learnable parameter for each layer in order ``params`` and a similar list for gradients ``grads`` calculated by backward pass with tuples of gradients for each learnable parameter, our simple update rule would be:
+Assume we have a list learnable parameters for each layer in order ``params`` and a similar list for gradients ``grads`` calculated by backward pass with tuples of gradients for each learnable parameter, our simple update rule would be:

 ```python
 def vanilla_update(params,grads,learning_rate=0.01):